Forget Sales Spiels – Learn to speak ‘WIFFM’

 So what happens when a prospect isn’t excited by your business, and they don’t feel like it will enhance their life?
 They choose on price, and that is not where successful businesses claim their market share.

-This is the same message, in WIIFM language:
+This is the same sales message, in WIIFM language:

 When you engage us to work in your space, your property and safety are in the hands of professionals who thrive on meeting and exceeding expectations and delivering on time, and within budget.
 You’ll appreciate our team’s friendly manner and expert advice.
 There won’t be any nasty surprises like inflated bills or unexpected delays that can get in the way of your life.”